The tree man went a-wandering to climb what he could climb

 The bird man went a-twittering among the shy-eyed birds

-He learned the whoop and whistle of their wise, flirtatious words
+He learned the whoop and whistle of their wise, flirtatious

 The birds said, “Bird man, join us in our imitative glee!”